matheusjgsantos/BlueberryMSX-2.0plus/README.md

 How to install on a new SD card image:
 --------

  - Download and write the latest [RaspiOS Lite image](https://www.raspberrypi.org/software/operating-systems/) in a 2GB+ Sd Card.
-I'm using the `2021-05-07-raspios-buster-armhf-lite.img` image file to write this instructions
+I'm using the `2021-05-07-raspios-buster-armhf-lite.img` image file to write these instructions

  - Boot the RPI4/400 with the SD card then configure the internet connection (wireless or wired, your choice)